What if some of my photos and videos are missing after I turn on iCloud Photos?

 How do I remove all iCloud Photos content from iCloud and my devices?

-To turn off your iCloud Photos everywhere, follow these steps:
+To turn off iCloud Photos everywhere, follow these steps:

-- On your iPhone, iPad, or iPod touch, go to Settings > [your name] > iCloud > Manage Storage > Photos, then tap Disable & Delete.
+- On your iPhone, iPad, or iPod touch with iOS 15 or earlier, go to Settings > [your name] > iCloud > Manage Storage > Photos, then tap Disable & Delete.

-- On your Mac, go to Apple menu > System Preferences, then click Apple ID.
+- On your Mac, choose Apple menu > System Settings or Apple menu > System Preferences, then click Apple ID.
 Choose iCloud, then click Manage.
 Select Photos, then click Turn Off and Delete.

 If you change your mind, follow the steps above on your device then select Undo Delete.